OfficeDev/office-js-docs-pr/docs/testing/clear-cache.md

 > The automatic method is not supported for Outlook.

 1. On the ribbon or any Office host, except Outlook, navigate to **File** > **Options** > **Trust Center** > **Trust Center Settings** > **Trusted Add-in Catalogs**.
-1. Enable the check box **Next time Office starts, clear all previously-started web add-ins cache.**.
+1. Enable the check box **Next time Office starts, clear all previously-started web add-ins cache**.

 ### Manually